WafaeBakkali/gemini-color-adherence-study/README.md

 # Color Code Adherence in AI Image Generation: A Case Study on Gemini

-This repository contains a two-part case study on achieving precise color adherence with Google's **Gemini 2.5 Flash Image** ("Nano Banana") model.
+This repository contains a two-part case study on achieving precise color adherence with Google's **Gemini 2.5 Flash Image** (Nano Banana) model.
 The project includes:

-- **The Generation Notebook** (`generation.ipynb`): A practical, interactive tool that demonstrates how to use the superior Image-Reference method.
+- **The Generation Notebook** (`generation.ipynb`): A practical, interactive tool that demonstrates how to use the color Image-reference method.
-- **The Evaluation Notebook** (`evaluation.ipynb`): A 50-sample quantitative analysis that evaluates the accuracy of the Color Image-Reference method compared to color text-only instructions.
+- **The Evaluation Notebook** (`evaluation.ipynb`): A 50-sample quantitative analysis that evaluates the accuracy of the olor Image-reference method compared to color text-only instructions.

 ---